 The Initiation / Acquisition sub-process covers the initial acquisition of equipment to the entry of that equipment into the Capital Assets Management System.
 This includes the different ways equipment is acquired by the university and the source of funds used for the equipment acquisition.
 Once equipment is received by the university, it is capitalized if it meets the established policy or regulation.
 The Office of State Controller (OSC) requires the UNC system universities to capitalize equipment assets based on the statewide established capitalization policy and threshold.
-Also, campus departments are responsible for safeguarding procedures for purchases of computers and other equipment sensitive to theft or misappropriation under the capitalization threshold amount.
-Equipment meeting the capitalization requirements must be captured in the Capital Assets Management System and properly tagged with a unique identifier.
-This identifier allows the Capital Assets Group to record and track asset values, ownership, location, condition, and depreciation on each equipment acquisition.
+Also, campus departments are responsible for safeguarding procedures for purchases of computers and other equipment with pilfering risk under the capitalization threshold amount.
+Equipment meeting the capitalization requirements must be captured in the Capital Assets Group to record and track asset values, ownership, location, condition, and depreciation on each equipment acquisition.